JOJAH/listedBuildings/README.txt

+A dynamic site which shows the breakdown of english listed buildings by their date and grade listings.

 Assuming device has python (with pip) and git bash terminal installed.

 After unzipping folder and opening on the git bash terminal